 The caduceus is often used as a sign of medicine.
 One tale suggests that the Greek god Hermes saw two serpents entwined in mortal combat.
 Separating them with his wand he brought about peace between them, and as a result, the wand with two serpents came to be seen as a sign of peace.
 Health can also be seen as a sign of peace within oneself.

-Typical weight loss programs don’t address the underlying causes of weight gain from a psychosomatic (body-mind) perspective.
+Typical detox, weight management, and healing programs don’t address the underlying causes from a psychosomatic (body-mind) perspective.
 If you want to gain the absolute best result possible then applying the principles above will give you every opportunity.

 I hope these articles have been helpful and would love to hear about your results.